Cas-07/EdSquared_documentation/support.md

 ### Tutor-Specific Questions

 **Q: How do I create an admin account as a tutor?**
 A: Sign up on the app, verify your account using the code sent to your email, and then you can send verification codes to your students to connect with them.

 **Q: What data can I see as a tutor?**
-A: Tutors can see all data input by their connected students, including grades, confidence levels, historical records, lesson reports, and feedback per student per subject.
+A: Tutors can see all data input by their connected students, including grades, grade types (e.g., end-of-year exam, coursework), historical records, lesson reports, and feedback per student per subject.

 **Q: Why does it say N/A for all/any of my students' subjects in the grades column?**
 A: If a student's grades are N/A it is because they haven't added any grade for that subject yet.
 A subject will contain the last added grade in the "Grade" column, which will then be visible and should replace N/A.

 **Q: How do I use the AI feature to enhance feedback and lesson reports?**
 A: Input keywords or draft your feedback and lesson reports, then use the "Write with AI" feature to enhance and polish the text with AI-generated content.

 ### Student-Specific Questions

 **Q: What data can I see as a student?**
-A: Students can see their own data, including grades, confidence levels, feedback, lesson reports, and homework added by their tutor.
+A: Students can see their own data, including grades, grade types (e.g., end-of-year exam, coursework), feedback, lesson reports, and homework added by their tutor.

 **Q: How do I add grades for my subjects?**
 A: Choose from a broad list of subjects before adding grades.
 You can input one grade per subject per day, and a new grade added on the same day will overwrite the previous one.

 ### Technical Issues

 **Q: I'm experiencing technical issues with the app.
 What should I do?**
 A: Try the following troubleshooting steps:
 1. Make sure you are using the latest version of the app.
 2. Restart your device.